keypom/keypom-docs/docs/Cookbook/keys.md

 ## Adding Keys to a Drop
 Additional keys may be added to a drop using the `addKeys` function.
-This is particularly helpful when you want to [create a large drop](drops/NEAR.md#creating-a-large-drop), and need to add more than 100 keys to the drop.
-You can simply loop `addKeys` instead of being restricted by the amount of gas used when calling `createDrop`.
+This is particularly helpful when you want to [create a large drop](drops/NEAR#creating-a-large-drop).

 <Tabs>
 <TabItem value="SDK" label="🔑 Keypom SDK">